-D. The Partner agrees to perform the following functions under this MOU:
+1. The Partner agrees to perform the following functions:

-- Coordinate with CSOW to provide access to its workforce services and programs through the One-Stop delivery system in accordance with published policies and procedures which include the manner in which the services will be coordinated and delivered through the One-Stop system. - Coordinate with CSOW to ensure that the needs of job seekers, youth, and individuals with barriers to employment, including individuals with disabilities, are addressed in providing access to services, including access to technology and materials that are available through the One-Stop delivery system. - 3.
-Provide CSOW with program outcome information for performance data tracking, as made available through reliable sources. - 4.
-Provide feedback to CSOW management regarding the performance of the partnership, including its effectiveness and success. - Participate in career center periodic meetings to provide updates on The Partner's programs and procedures to CSOW and other partner staff.
+- a.
+Coordinate with CSOW on providing access to its workforce services and programs through the One-Stop delivery system in accordance with published policies and procedures which include the manner in which the services will be coordinated and delivered through the One-Stop system. - b.
+Coordinate with CSOW to ensure the needs of job seekers, youth, and individuals with barriers to employment, including individuals with disabilities, are addressed in providing access to services, including access to technology and materials that are available through the One-Stop delivery system. - c.
+Provide CSOW with program outcome information for performance data tracking, as appropriate and available through reliable sources. - d.
+Provide feedback to CSOW management regarding the performance of the partnership, including its effectiveness and success. - e.
+Participate in the One-Stop system's events for employers and job seekers such as hiring events or information fairs as resources allow. - f.
+Participate in career center and the One-Stop Operator's periodic meetings to provide updates on The Partner's programs and procedures to CSOW and other Partner staff.
+An informational meeting may be initiated by any Partner agency giving notice to the other Partners.

-VII.
-METHODS FOR REFERRALS
+IX.
+METHODS FOR CUSTOMER REFERRALS

-- A. Internal cross-referral procedures will be developed and/or reassessed based upon availability of funding, services and program needs to ensure that high quality and convenient services are available to potentially eligible customers of the One-Stop system. - B. CSOW expects to receive referrals from One-Stop partner programs, and to refer customers to Partner programs.
+1. Cross-referral procedures will be reassessed annually during the IFA review to ensure availability of funding, services, and program needs, to ensure high quality and convenient services are available to potentially eligible customers of the One-Stop delivery system.

+- 2. CSOW expects to receive referrals from One-Stop partner programs, and to refer customers to The Partner programs.
 To utilize staff in each program efficiently, responsibilities will be delineated.
-CSOW accepts that because all program participants may receive individualized services through their respective program, some overlap may occur.
-Task sharing between programs will ultimately be worked out through communication, cooperation, and collaboration between Program staff, such as career planners or career advisors.

-- C. All planned services provided by CSOW or The Partner program(s) for participants will be provided by the respective Program staff.
+CSOW accepts that because program participants may receive individualized services through The Partner's programs, some overlap may occur.
+However, every effort must be made to eliminate duplication of services.
+Task sharing between programs will ultimately be worked out through communication, cooperation, and collaboration between program staff, such as career planners or career advisors. - 3.
+All planned services provided by CSOW or The Partner program(s) for participants will be provided by the respective program staff.
 All career services provided will be consistent with those identified in this MOU.
-All the basic career services included in WIOA will be made available for One-Stop customers, including program participants receiving services through the One-Stop delivery system. - D. To ensure participants receive every opportunity to be successful in their job search efforts, career center staff will offer the below services to participants enrolled in a One-Stop system program through direct services or referral where appropriate and allowable; - 1.
-Referral to housing assistance & other supportive services. - 2.
-Referrals to the CSOW Veterans Team for services. - 3.
-Career Coaching and job search assistance. - 4.
-Personalized instruction to prepare for specific job interviews. - 5.
-Occupational training where applicable. - 6.
-Intervene with potential employers on behalf of specific program participants where appropriate. - 7.
-Transportation assistance where allowable. - Child Care referrals as needed. - 9.
+All basic career services included in WIOA are made available for One-Stop customers, including The Partner program participants. - 4.
+To ensure participants receive every opportunity to be successful in their job search efforts, career center staff will offer the below services to participants enrolled in a One- Stop system program through direct services or referral where appropriate and allowable: - a.
+Referral to housing assistance & other supportive services. - b.
+Referrals to the CSOW Veterans Team for services. - c.
+Career Coaching and job search assistance. - d.
+Personalized instruction to prepare for specific job interviews. - e.
+Occupational training where applicable. - f.
+Intervene with potential employers on behalf of specific program participants where appropriate. - g.
+Transportation assistance where allowable. - h.
+Childcare referrals as needed. - i.
 Referrals as needed for state licensing/certifications required for employment.

-VIII.
-ONE-STOP OPERATING BUDGET
+X. ONE-STOP OPERATING BUDGET